What Alibaba Can Teach Retailers About How to Compete Against Amazon

 When thinking about how to win in the age of Amazon retailers can take a look at Alibaba, China’s eCommerce giant, for inspiration.
-While Amazon is often seen as the leader it is actually Alibaba that has made a number of telling first moves. eCommerce penetration in China is 15%, higher than the 9% penetration rate in the US and 7% in Canada.
-Alibaba’s tmall.com site captures 51% of China’s retail eCommerce sales and despite its success Jack Ma, Alibaba’s founder, believes the future of retail is tied to bricks and mortar.
+While Amazon is often seen as the leader in eCommerce it is actually Alibaba that has made a number of telling first moves.
+Alibaba’s tmall.com site captures 58% of China’s retail eCommerce sales and despite its success Jack Ma, Alibaba’s founder, believes the future of retail is tied to bricks and mortar.

 In 2015 two years before Amazon’s purchase of Whole Foods Alibaba opened its futuristic Hema grocery stores.
 Since then Alibaba has invested more than $9 billion in bricks and mortar retail.
 With a focus on innovation Alibaba’s foray into bricks and mortar has been anything but conventional.
 It has focused on convenience, personalization and digitizing stores and in the process Alibaba is reinventing the customer experience.
 Here are four examples that provide compelling insight into the future of retail.